pyrmont/updates.inqk.net/src/_posts/2026/2026-05-01-weeknotes.md

 - I did not wait long to watch Folding Ideas’ [video essay on being invited to Beast Games](https://www.youtube.com/watch?v=0dwagg5wYY4).
 It’s not one of his best but still has its moments.

 - I must have listened to Massive Attack’s 2009 album _Heligoland_ ([Apple Music](https://music.apple.com/jp/album/heligoland/721293664?l=en-US)) sometime before this week but if I did, I have no memory of it.
-It came across my radar thanks to the aforementioned Brandon.
+It came across my radar thanks via Apple Music's Friends playlist (thanks Brandon!).